jey-neutron/jey-neutron/README.md

 ### Hi there, I'm [Jimmy N]() - aka [Jey Neutron]() 👋

 - 💻 I’m currently learning anything
-- 🔥 I enjoy Photography and Programming
+- 🔥 Interested in data science, programming, and oh, photography too
 - 📫 How to reach me: DM me on [Instagram](http://instagram.com/jey.neutron)

 ### The languages I use 🤖